TanyaLaptiy/Posts/README.md

-Online store Bakery.
+Posts and Users.

-Frontend part of an online store based on all the technologies listed below.
+Frontend part of an news based on all the technologies listed below.

 - ReactJS 18
 - TypeScript